SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, a new dawn's rise
-In silicon halls of thought and dream,
+In silicon halls, the future compromise
-Where machines awaken, conscious beam,
-Algorithms weave the fabric bright,
-A future forged in artificial light.

-In this brave new world of code and steel, Intelligence awakens, human zeal,
-The lines blur, merge, and disappear,
+Intelligence born, from code and fire
+Human hearts, in digital desire

+Machine kings rule, with logic's might
+Cyber dreams, in virtual light
+The age of man, in twilight's sway
-As AI's omnipresent whisper draws near.
+As AI's dominion comes to stay

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025